navyanshmahla/DinoAI/README.md

 small dataset cause, Oh Please!
 I'm broke, I don't have a high-end GPU and colab crashes when the data is large and the model is complex.

-The model works fine enough.
-I achieved a total score of 300 after training it for about 40 minutes.

 Here is the short clip how the AI performed in the first 2 minutes of training: